-\begin{remark} The isomorphism in the lemma above is taken much further in \cite{BraddHigsonYuncken24}, again using the Connes-Kasparov isomorphism.
+involving the composition of the functors $\mult_\pi$ and $\CoKa$.
+When $V$ is irreducible, the dimension of $[H_\pi \otimes V]^K $ is the multiplicity with which $V^*$ occurs in $H_\pi$. \end{proof} \begin{remark} The isomorphism in the lemma above is taken much further in \cite{BraddHigsonYuncken24}, again using the Connes-Kasparov isomorphism.
 That paper follows a different argument that does not involve pseudodifferential operators, but the present work was part of the motivation for it. \end{remark}